girardi69/LambdaCollectionsT1/README.md

 # LambdaTemplates
-A collection of Lambda in different languages
+A collection of Lambda in different Ganguages IN GANGNAM STYLE

 aaa
 bbb